napstaa967/DISTO/README.md

-# DISTO: A Really, REALLY basic Discord Api Wrapper for Python 3.10
+# DISTO: A Really, REALLY basic Discord API Wrapper for Python 3.10

 ### "Do I Seriously have To write my Own?"

-Disto is a basic Discord API Wrapper written on Python 3.10, used for mking discord bots using the Discord REST API and Gateway,
+Disto is a basic Discord API Wrapper written on Python 3.10, used for making discord bots using the Discord REST API and Gateway,

 Example Code:
 ```python